dgruber/jsv/README.md

 ## Why using this library?

-JSV helper functions are already available for Java, TCL, bash, perl etc. Go (unlike Java) is a compiled language which does not rely on a external runtime system (JVM) with strict typing; also Go is simple and lean.
+JSV helper functions are already available for Java, TCL, bash, perl etc. Go is a compiled language which does not rely on a external runtime system (JVM).
+It enforces strict typing and is simple and lean.
 This makes it an ideal candidate for implementing JSV "scripts" in little Go programs.
-Performance measurement also showed that Go is the fastest option for JSV.
+Performance measurements also showed that Go is the fastest available option for JSV.
+This is critical since a JSV script is usually executed for each submitted job.

 ## How to use it?